rickywck/srde-project/plan-backlogSynthesizer-poc-simple.prompt.md

 Rate the generated backlog on the following dimensions (1-5 scale):
 1. Completeness: Does it capture all key requirements?
 2. Relevance: Are items relevant without hallucinations?
-3. Consistency: Does it align with architecture and existing items?
-4. Quality: Are titles, descriptions, and ACs well-written?
+3. Quality: Are titles, descriptions, and ACs well-written?

 Provide scores, reasoning, and actionable suggestions for improvement.
 ```